Limbikani Mzava: Club career

 Born in Blantyre, Mzava joined Bloemfontein Celtic from Malawian side ESCOM United in 2011.

 He moved to Mpumalanga Black Aces for the 2015–16 season.

+On 22 July 2025, Mzava signed with the Malaysia Super League club Penang on a permanent deal.

 International career

 He made his international debut for Malawi in 2009.
 At youth level he captained the national under-17 team at the 2009 African U-17 Championship.
 He was included in Malawi's squad for the 2021 Africa Cup of Nations.